mohanliu/Singularity-jupyter/README.md

 ```

 ## Machine Learning Image
 An additional image designed for machine learning is also included under tag `ML`.
-It is loaded with most popular machine learning libraries and is built on top of the basic scientific jupyter notebook server image.
+It is loaded with essential machine learning libraries and is built on top of the basic scientific jupyter notebook server image.
 To use the ML image, use `shub://chenchen2015/Singularity-jupyter:ML`:
 ```bash
 singularity run -B $PWD:/run/user shub://chenchen2015/Singularity-jupyter:ML
 ```